Characterization of the Community Structure of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Results

 \subsection{Community Structure}

-From the experiment, it was possible to observe the community structure of functional brain networks.
-The results have brought experimental evidence demonstrating that functional brain activities are modularly structured.
-This character of organization was observed on the five physiological frequency bands analysed in both conditions, awake and anesthetized.
+In the experiment, it was possible to observe the community structure of functional brain networks.
+The results have provided experimental evidence demonstrating that functional brain activities are modularly structured.
+This organization character was observed on the five physiological frequency bands analyzed in both conditions, awake and anesthetized.

-The community structure of functional brain networks did not show to be static, it revealed to be dynamic, constantly presenting changes over time.
-The communities varied in number, size and anatomical areas involved.
-It was possible to observe that vertexes belonging to the same module had a tendency of being physically close to each other.
-The functional clusters in general presented continuous shapes, and their spatial location seemed to have a strong relation to anatomical areas and divisions.
+The community structure of functional brain networks was not shown to be static; it was revealed to be dynamic, constantly presenting changes over time.
+The communities varied in number, size, and anatomical areas involved.
+It was possible to observe that vertexes belonging to the same module tended to be physically close.
+The functional clusters, in general, presented continuous shapes, and their spatial location seemed to have a consistent relation with anatomical areas and divisions.

 Despite the dynamic nature, it was observed that some patterns appeared with a higher likelihood.
-Each physiological frequency band and state awake/anesthetized presented a singular and characteristic community structure\footnote{ Except in Delta frequency band, where no visible alterations occurred before and after anesthesia.}.
-Those results revealed that the modular character of organization of neural activities was not degraded to the point of extinguishing during general anesthesia; much the contrary, it was observed ``richness'' on the community structure complexity and dynamics during general anesthesia.
+Each physiological frequency band and state, awake or anesthetized, presented a singular and characteristic community structure\footnote{Except in Delta frequency band, where no visible alterations occurred before and after anesthesia.}.
+Those results revealed that the modular organization character of neural activities was not degraded to the point of extinguishing during general anesthesia; on the contrary, ``richness'' was observed in the complexity and dynamics of the community structure during general anesthesia.